oemer95/Jadex-DJL/README.md

-#Running DRl and RL
+#Running DRL and RL

+There are two configurations for the learning process, Q-Leearning as an RL method and Deep-Q-Learning as a DRL method.
-To configure different running scenarios, use the Run.py
+To configure different running scenarios, use the corresponding run.py file and add it to the Jadex platform.

+To cite this work, please refer to the corresponding Paper on arxiv.